 See the article What Is a Thing?
 Heidegger’s conception of the thing instantiates the intrinsic relationality between object and subject, bypassing their epistemological and physical distance created by their finitude; that distance, a condition of their limits, is also seen as a moment of union.
 Later, this question will be explicated by Heidegger’s famous statement, in the essay Building Dwelling Thinking: ‘a boundary is not that at which something stops but, as the Greeks recognized, the boundary is that from which something begins its presencing’, Martin Heidegger, in Basic Writings (New York: HarperCollins Publishers, 1993), 356.
 Therefore, a limit can also be thought of as a moment of distinction within a more encompassing, unifying horizon: at the same time, terminus and cum-finis.

 I began to develop my reformed idea of place starting from architectural considerations: if we come back to my notion of archi-textures, see the notes and above, these are simply a way to connect the subject to the objects around (the World as physical environment), within a seamless unit of place, or experience.
-In the wake of a phenomenological approach to knowledge, I thought of the limit between subject and the world around as a moment of complete union, rather than a separation, to the point that I almost dissolved that limit, exposing only relations that directly connected the perceiving subject to the would around, understood as the primary source of sensory stimulation; in this way, I recombined and recovered the spatial distance between the subject and the objects composing the world around in the form of a placial union.
-Then, those relations expressed in terms of lines and surfaces, taken together, compose an architectural text, a real three-dimensional texture, that narrates the encounter between the subject and the World of objects around.
-To put it another way, the nexus between the perceiving subject and the objects around — i.e. myself in the act of analysing the existing place of the project, and its components, streets, facades, trees, their textures, the exposure to the sun and wind, etc. —, is explicated by means of 2D and 3D lines and surfaces that represent optic arrays, auditory fields, haptic relations, traces of bodily movements, sun and wind paths, etc. that physically connect the body of the perceiving subject to the sources of stimulation (the World of objects or the environment around); those relations are the modality through which the encounter between subject and object is narrated — a moment of union rather than a separation; neither objects nor subject, yet both objects and subject.
+In the wake of a phenomenological approach to knowledge, I thought of the limit between the subject and the world around as a moment of complete union, rather than a separation, to the point that I almost dissolved that limit, exposing only relations which directly connect the perceiving subject to the world around, understood as the primary source of sensory stimulation.
+In this way, I recombined and recovered the spatial distance between the subject and the objects composing the world around in the form of a placial union.
+Then, those relations expressed in terms of lines and surfaces, taken together, compose an architectural text, a real three-dimensional texture, which narrates the encounter between the subject and the World of objects all around the subject.
+To put it another way, the nexus between the perceiving subject and the objects around — i.e. myself in the act of analysing the existing place of the project, and its components, streets, facades, trees, their textures, the exposure to the sun and wind, etc. —, is explicated by means of 2D and 3D lines and surfaces (or volumes) which represent optic arrays, auditory fields, haptic relations, traces of bodily movements, or even the sun and wind paths, etc. connecting the body to the sources of stimulation (the World of objects or the environment around); those relations are the modality through which the encounter between subject and object is narrated — a moment of union rather than a separation; neither objects nor subject, yet both objects and subject.
 Fundamentally, I developed this modality of archi-textural expression as an ecological approach to the perception of the environment (after my first phenomenological investigations into the works of Husserl, Heidegger and Merleau-Ponty, the decisive step to give a definite architectural form to those investigations was my encounter with the work of the American psychologist James J. Gibson, The Senses Considered as Perceptual Systems).
 At the beginning of the design process, lines and surfaces are the tokens that represent the way subject and objects are connected through the subject’s senses and movements; with the progressive stratifications of the design process (with the stratification of physicochemical, biological, social and symbolic considerations), new lines, surfaces and volumes superimpose old relations becoming objects themselves that reify relations into basic architectural components (walls, floors, ceilings, etc. — for some examples of this architectural texts or textures, see the videos I mentioned in the note 5, above).
 In the overall, independently of the architect’s approach, and within an encompassing systemic perspective of life and the Cosmos, architecture should be understood as the process of reification of certain placial and spatial relations (physicochemical, biological, social and symbolic relations) with the ultimate scope of creating new spaces and modifying existing places for dwelling.
-This means that architecture cannot be reduced to place or space only, but it should be understood as the event that integrates those two different modalities of being — the concrete (place) and the abstract (space).
+This means that architecture cannot be reduced to place or space only, but it should be understood as an ecompassing event that integrates those two different modalities of being — the concrete (place) and the abstract (space).